apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 * If it is a map of size exactly one, it is converted to a map as done with `convert-map-to-list` above
 * If the key `.key` is present and `type` is not defined, that key is renamed to `type` (ignored if `type` is already present)
 * If the item is a primitive V, it is converted to `{ .value: V }`
-* If it is a map with no `type` defined, `type: explicit-field` is added
+* If it is a map with no `type` defined, `type: top-level-field` is added

 This allows the serialization rules defined on the specific type to kick in to handle `.key` or `.value` entries introduced but not removed.
-In the case of `explicit-field` (the default type, as shown in the rules above), this will rename either such key `.value` to `field-name` (and give an error if `field-name` is already present).
+In the case of `top-level-field` (the default type, as shown in the rules above), this will rename either such key `.value` to `field-name` (and give an error if `field-name` is already present).

 Thus we can write:

     serialization:
-      # explicit fields
+      # top-level fields
       color: { alias: colour, description: "The color of the shape", constraint: required } name